What are custom static self cling stickers and labels?

 Don’t let “low tack” fool you.
 It still provides a very firm hold.
 It's even better than static during winter or outdoor use, as it's unaffected by weather or condensation (which can cause issues with static).
 Perfect for windows, glass, smooth metal and plastic.

 4).
-Better print quality
+Better print quality than static

 Precision print presses used today have difficulty printing in high resolution due to the static interfering with the print head.
 However, with low tack, there’s no such issue, meaning that we can use our class-leading Xeikon 3300 press to give you some of the best sharpness and colour depth you’ll find anywhere in the UK.